KeeeX/eslint-config/README.md

 If React Hooks is enabled, `eslint-plugin-react-hooks` must be installed.
 If React Native is enabled, `eslint-plugin-react-native` must be installed.
 Promise support requires `eslint-plugin-promise`.

-These dependencies are not hard-set in `package.json` because not all projects will require them.